Taxation in Finland

 R&D tax incentive to speed up the digital-green transition

 Competitiveness and value creation require large tangible, intangible and personnel investments, all of which can also be influenced by tax tools.
-To speed up the digital-green transition, a permanent, broader R&D tax incentive is being drafted.
+To speed up the digital-green transition, a permanent, broad R&D tax incentive came into force in the beginning of 2023.
 R&D tax incentive will especially support the increase in R&D innovation investments of SME and midcap companies.
-The model must be supportive, clear, predictable and administratively light and neutral.
+An additional R&D tax incentive, based on the increase in R&D costs when compared to the previous years' level, came into force 2024.

-The R&D tax deduction must cover the employment costs incurred from the company's own R&D activities, as well as externally purchased R&D services.
-The model must cover all R&D activities and must not include a project requirement.
+The R&D tax deduction covers the employment costs incurred from the company's own R&D activities, as well as externally purchased R&D services.

 Other Technology Industries of Finland’s tax policies in short: